 jwtBuilder element with the

-expiresInSeconds attribute indicates the token expiration time that is set to 1800 seconds for a newly generated token.
+expiresInSeconds attribute sets the token expiration time to 1800 seconds for newly generated tokens.

 By default, when a client is authenticated with Open Liberty through the JWT SSO feature, a JWT cookie is created and sent to the HTTP servlet.

 In the following example, the JWT cookies are disabled by specifying the

 disableJwtCookie attribute with a value of

 true in the

 You can then use a mechanism other than JWT cookies for authentication.

 You can configure an authentication filter to specify whether certain requests for protected resources are authenticated with JWT SSO.
 If the request meets the criteria that are specified in the authentication filter, then the request can authenticate with a JWT to access the protected resource.
 Conversely, if the request does not meet the criteria that are configured in the JWT SSO authentication filter, then the user is prompted to provide login credentials.
 If the JSON Web Token Single Sign-On feature is enabled but no authentication filter is configured, all requests that include a JWT cookie are processed by JWT SSO authentication.